Stop the presses: Harmony Square’s deadly media gallery

 Among other guest speakers were international community development researcher Elmardi Abdelrasoul and independent journalist Renee, who is focused on media literacy, online verification, addressing misleading narratives in Australian media coverage of Palestine and the broader Middle East.

-Local speakers shared reflections on the essential role of journalism, the human cost of truth-telling under genocidal violence, and the urgent need for public resistance against efforts to silence those who speak out.
+Local speakers shared reflections on the essential role of journalis, the human cost of truth-telling, and the need for public resistance against efforts to silence those who speak out.

 The vigil was organised by the Free Palestine Dandenong, an informal group of people from the South East communities formed two years ago.